 The odour or smell of any material or object is a result of minute quantities of special chemicals that are detected by the olfactory membrane that in turn sends a signal via the olfactory nerve to the brain where it will be recognised for what it is.
-The epithelium of the nasal cavity is well endowed with mucosal glands, the mucous being another factor in the battle to keep foreign material from gaining entry to the body through the respiratory system.
-The nasal glands – one on each side, are small.
-Their action is to supplement the action of the kidneys by reducing the electrolyte content of body fluids – especially when the level is higher than the kidneys can handle (electrolyte – common chemical salts e.g. sodium chloride).
+The epithelium of the nasal cavity is well endowed with mucosal glands which produce mucous that helps to keep foreign material from gaining entry to the body through the respiratory system.
+The nasal glands are small and located on either side.
+Their action is to supplement the action of the kidneys by reducing the electrolyte content of body fluids, especially when the level is higher than the kidneys can handle (electrolyte – common chemical salts e.g. sodium chloride).

 The oropharynx consists of the mouth and the pharynx that is located immediately behind it.
 The palate is part hard and part soft.
 The choanal opening (from the nasal cavity) is the cleft in the palate.
-The pharynx begins between the choanal opening and the common opening for the auditory tubes and extends to the rear to include that section of the oral cavity carrying the base of the tongue – the tip is located in the mouth.
+The pharynx begins between the choanal opening and the common opening for the auditory tubes and extends to the rear to include that section of the oral cavity carrying the base of the tongue, the tip of which is located in the mouth.

 This organ is a long tube with the function of moving the respiratory gases from the upper respiratory system to the organs of respiration – the lungs and air sacs or from the air sacs and lungs to the upper respiratory organs.
 The trachea in medium sized adults measures between 15 and 18 centimetres.
 It is held open permanently by 108 to 125 cartilaginous rings each one complete and lapping its neighbour.
 This arrangement prevents the trachea from collapsing or compressing but allows elongation and flexion.
 This means that while the trachea is flexible, under normal circumstances it will not collapse and prevent the free passage of air into/out of the lungs.

 Most of the muscles in the region are involved in the movement of the head and neck and are not associated with respiration.
-The trachea is lined with muco-ciliary epithelium – a special type of epithelium where the hair-like cilia move foreign materials e.g. dust up and out of the trachea.
+The trachea is lined with muco-ciliary epithelium which is a special type of epithelium where the hair-like cilia move foreign materials, such as dust, up and out of the trachea.
 Numerous mucous secreting glands are also found in the tracheal lining.

 The syrinx is the vocal organ of the fowl.
 It is located at the caudal end of the trachea and is suspended within the clavicular air sac.
 At rest it is compressed laterally (at the sides).
 It consists of the pessulus, a wedge shaped cartilage located where the trachea divides into two to form the two bronchi plus the last four specialised cartilaginous rings at the bottom of the trachea.
 Below this section there are 4-7 thin, flexible syringeal cartilages which are fused at one end to the pessulus but which are free at the other.
 These are sometimes called the intermediate cartilages or syringeal ears.

 At the syrinx the trachea forms two bronchi that then enter the lungs.
-After the syrinx, the cartilaginous rings of these bronchi are “C” shaped i.e. they are an incomplete circle.
+After the syrinx, the cartilaginous rings of these bronchi are “C” shaped (i.e. an incomplete circle).
 The walls of the syrinx are two thin, vibrating membranes called the tympanic membranes.
 The bird makes sound by causing these membranes to vibrate.
 The tension of these membranes is controlled by muscles and the tension governs the sound produced.

-The trachea divides at the syrinx into two bronchi – the right and the left.
-These are called the primary or mesobronchi.
-It is interesting to note that the combined cross sectional area of the bronchi is more than double that of the caudal end of the trachea from which they arise.
-(30 mm2 v 12.5 mm2).
+The trachea divides at the syrinx into the left and right bronchi which are called the primary or mesobronchi.
+It is interesting to note that the combined cross sectional area of the bronchi is more than double that of the caudal end of the trachea from which they arise (30 mm2 v 12.5 mm2).
 This means that there is a significant reduction of air pressure and resistance to airflow in the bronchi than in the trachea.
-The cartilaginous rings of the bronchi are not complete circles but are “C” shaped.
-They extend from the syrinx to where the bronchi enter the lungs.
+The cartilaginous rings of the bronchi extend from the syrinx to where the bronchi enter the lungs.
 Ciliated epithelium with numerous mucous glands lines the primary bronchi.

 Leading off from the bronchi in the lungs are a large number of extremely small air capillaries (ducts) that are interlocked with the capillaries of the lung circulatory system.
-These interlocked capillaries are the lungs’ gas exchange system.
-Being so thin the gas exchange can take place quite easily.
+These interlocked capillaries are the lungs’ gas exchange system and are very thin which accommodates gaseous exchange.
 The blood/gas barrier in this area consists of whatever cell layers separate the two systems – the blood circulatory system and the air supply system of the lungs.
 These layers are:

-The surfaces adjacent to the ribs are very indented with the ribs individually lying within the grooves so formed so that approximately one third of the lungs lie between the ribs.
+The surfaces adjacent to the ribs are very indented and the ribs lie within the grooves that are formed such that approximately one third of the lungs lie between the ribs.
 The bright pink lungs are formed at the end of the bronchi and their terminal structures are called the air vesicles or sacs.
-Unlike other species the avian lungs have very little elasticity.
+Unlike other species, the avian lungs have very little elasticity.